Idioms Related to Winter

 Meaning: the coldest part of winter.

-• It was the dead of winter and there were snow and ice everywhere.
+• It was the dead of winter, and snow and ice covered everything.

 • This plant can flourish even in the dead of winter.